awsdocs/amazon-s3-developer-guide/doc_source/cloudtrail-logging.md

 ## Using CloudTrail Logs with Amazon S3 Server Access Logs and CloudWatch Logs<a name="cloudtrail-logging-vs-server-logs"></a>

 You can use AWS CloudTrail logs together with server access logs for Amazon S3\.
-CloudTrail logs provide you with detailed API tracking for Amazon S3 bucket\-level and object\-level operations, while server access logs for Amazon S3 provide you visibility into object\-level operations on your data in Amazon S3\.
+CloudTrail logs provide you with detailed API tracking for Amazon S3 bucket\-level and object\-level operations\.
+Server access logs for Amazon S3 provide you visibility into object\-level operations on your data in Amazon S3\.
 For more information about server access logs, see [Amazon S3 Server Access Logging](ServerLogs.md)\.

 You can also use CloudTrail logs together with CloudWatch for Amazon S3\.
-CloudTrail integration with CloudWatch Logs delivers S3 bucket\-level API activity captured by CloudTrail to a CloudWatch log stream in the CloudWatch log group you specify\.
+CloudTrail integration with CloudWatch Logs delivers S3 bucket\-level API activity captured by CloudTrail to a CloudWatch log stream in the CloudWatch log group that you specify\.
 You can create CloudWatch alarms for monitoring specific API activity and receive email notifications when the specific API activity occurs\.
 For more information about CloudWatch alarms for monitoring specific API activity, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
 For more information about using CloudWatch with Amazon S3, see [Monitoring Metrics with Amazon CloudWatch](cloudwatch-monitoring.md)\.

 ## Example: Amazon S3 Log File Entries<a name="cloudtrail-logging-understanding-s3-entries"></a>

  A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify\.
 CloudTrail log files contain one or more log entries\.
-An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on\.
+An event represents a single request from any source\.
+It includes information about the requested action, the date and time of the action, request parameters, and so on\.
 CloudTrail log files are not an ordered stack trace of the public API calls, so they do not appear in any specific order\.

 The following example shows a CloudTrail log entry that demonstrates the [GET Service](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTServiceGET.html), [PUT Bucket acl](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTacl.html), and [GET Bucket versioning](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGETversioningStatus.html) actions\.